 Posted by: David Scott

-business continuity, data breach, data recovery, IT security, Juniper, Juniper Networks, Juniper Networks Survey, Security Plan, security policy
+business continuity, business security, data breach, data recovery, IT security, Juniper, Juniper Networks, Juniper Networks Survey, Security Plan, security policy

 From Europe comes incredible news, as reported by Juniper Networks.
 Amazingly, 84% of businesses have experienced at least one data breach in the past year.